Febreeze had its day in the sun, but today, homeowners are searching for natural ways to banish odors—and essential oils have answered the call.

 If you struggle with headaches or seasonal allergies, Mani of Afro Bohemian Living recommends essential oils like peppermint in your diffuser to clear your mind and relax your sinuses.

 Use Terracotta Pots to Spread Sweet Smells

 Diffusers provide a perfect means of spreading pleasant aromas through a room, but if you don't have one, there are plenty of alternatives.
-For instance, plant lovers can place a couple drops directly on their terracotta pots instead.
+For instance, plant lovers can place a couple of drops directly on their terracotta pots instead.
 Terracotta is highly absorbent, so it'll soak the oils right up.

 Sprinkle Oils on Your Pillowcase

-One way to gently lull yourself to sleep is by placing a couple drops of essential oils on the corners or underside of your pillowcase.
+One way to gently lull yourself to sleep is by placing a couple of drops of essential oils on the corners or underside of your pillowcase.
 Tagba suggests lavender essential oil for this purpose.
 "Lavender rests the mind and makes you fall asleep easily," she says.